top of page

 Ecology and evolution in fluctuating environments

-Environmental fluctuations are a major black box in ecology, but may have stronger impacts on populations than environmental averages.
-We have used theory, experimental evolution, and field mesocosms to show that environmental fluctuations can have profound and unexpected effects on population ecology and evolution by i) increasing intraspecific diversity and population persistence, ii) determining whether novel traits can evolve, and iii) reversing competitive dominance to facilitate invasions by non-native species.
-Importantly, these outcomes depend on how traits, their tradeoffs, and the frequency of environmental fluctuations affect long-term performance (fitness).
+Environmental fluctuations are a major black box in ecology, but will likely have greater eco-evolutionary consequences with global change than environmental averages.
+We have used theory, experimental evolution, and field mesocosms to show that environmental fluctuations can have profound and unexpected effects on ecological and evolutionary processes by controlling i) intraspecific competition and diversity, ii) population extinction risk, iii) the evolution of novel traits, and iv) competitive dominance and invasion by non-native species.
+Importantly, these outcomes depend on how traits, their inherent tradeoffs, and the frequency of environmental fluctuations affect long-term performance (fitness) of genotypes and species.

 Wieczynski, D. J., et al. (2016).
 Environmental fluctuations promote intraspecific diversity and population persistence via inflationary effects.
 Oikos.